shieldworks/aegis/README.md

 Please send your feedback, suggestions, recommendations, and comments to [feedback@aegis.ist](mailto:feedback@aegis.ist).

-I’d love to have them.
+We’d love to have them.

 ## License